modernjuliaworkflows/modernjuliaworkflows.github.io/pages/sharing.md

 At some point, your package may require [test-specific dependencies](https://pkgdocs.julialang.org/v1/creating-packages/#Adding-tests-to-the-package).
 This often happens when you need to test compatibility with another package, on which you do not depend for the source code itself.
-Or it may simply be due to testing-specific packages like Aqua.jl.
+Or it may simply be due to testing-specific packages like the ones we will encounter below.
 For interactive testing work, use [TestEnv.jl](https://github.com/JuliaTesting/TestEnv.jl) to activate the full test environment (faster than running `]test` repeatedly).

-We list a few advanced testing utilities without going into details.
+We list a few advanced testing utilities without going into detail:

-[ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl) allows you to compare function outputs with reference files.
+* [ReferenceTests.jl](https://github.com/JuliaTesting/ReferenceTests.jl) to compare function outputs with reference files.
-[ReTest.jl](https://github.com/JuliaTesting/ReTest.jl) lets you define tests next to the source code, and control their execution more precisely.
+* [ReTest.jl](https://github.com/JuliaTesting/ReTest.jl) to define tests next to the source code and control their execution.
-[TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) leverages the testing interface of VSCode.
+* [TestItemRunner.jl](https://github.com/julia-vscode/TestItemRunner.jl) to leverage the testing interface of VSCode.

 ## Style